Pierre Gaultier de Varennes, sieur de La Vérendrye: Explorations

 In 1730 he met Governor Beauharnois at Quebec and worked out a plan.
 La Vérendrye would build a post on Lake Winnipeg.
 The expedition would be paid for by Quebec merchants who hoped to profit from the resulting fur trade.
 This financing was fragile because the merchants lacked the capital and organization to efficiently move supplies so far to the west.
-An additional goal was to divert furs from being traded to the English on Hudson Bay.
+An additional goal was to divert furs from being traded to the British on Hudson Bay.
 In the absence of government funds, exploration was dependent on financing from the fur trade.
-It is not clear whether La Verendrye was genuinely interested in exploration or whether exploration was a pretext for expansion of the fur trade.
+It is not clear whether La Vérendrye was genuinely interested in exploration or whether exploration was a pretext for expansion of the fur trade.
 Maurepas, the French Minister of Marine, was very interested in exploration, but would not provide funds.
 According to Pehr Kalm, La Vérendrye was acting upon orders given by de Beauharnois to explore until he could reach the ocean.

-In 1731 La Verendrye, three of his sons and 50 engagés left Montreal.
+In 1731 La Vérendrye, three of his sons and 50 engagés left Montreal.
 That autumn his son Jean-Baptiste built Fort St. Pierre on Rainy Lake.
 Next year they built Fort St. Charles on Lake of the Woods, which became his headquarters for the next several years.
 In 1733 Jean-Baptiste got within 20 miles of Lake Winnipeg but was blocked by ice and lack of supplies.
 In 1734 their party reached Lake Winnipeg.
 Jean-Baptiste built Fort Maurepas near the mouth of the Red River at the southern end of the lake.
-In 1734 La Verendrye went to Quebec to reorganize the finances and returned to the western post the following spring.
-In 1734 more than half the beaver pelts reaching Quebec came from La Verendrye's posts.
+In 1734 La Vérendrye went to Quebec to reorganize the finances and returned to the western post the following spring.
+In 1734 more than half the beaver pelts reaching Quebec came from La Vérendrye's posts.
 But by 1736 it was clear that the supply system was not working, and Jean-Baptiste was forced to go to Lake Superior for supplies.
-He and eighteen other Frenchmen were killed by the Sioux at a place called Massacre Island on Lake of the Woods.
-La Verendrye restrained the local Cree from a war of revenge in order to protect the fur trade.
-In 1737 La Verendrye returned to Quebec on business.
+He along with 20 other Frenchmen, 19 voyageurs including the Jesuit missionary priest Jean-Pierre Aulneau who accompanied them, were killed by the Sioux on Massacre Island in Lake of the Woods.
+La Vérendrye restrained the local Cree from a war of revenge in order to protect the fur trade.
+In 1737 La Vérendrye returned to Quebec on business.